ln-history/documentation/docs/index.md

     alt: Logo
 features:
   - title: Zero Infrastructure
-    details: Request data from the live-api for free and work locally.
-Analyze (historic) snapshots, calculate their difference or look into gossip messages by node_id or scid.
+    details: Request data from the live-api for free.
+Explore snapshots, run diff comparisons, or dig into gossip messages by `node_id` or `scid` - no setup required.
     link: ./guide/direct_request/index.html
     icon: 📊
-  - title: Use your own collected gossip messages
+  - title: Bring Your Own Data
-    details: Bulk import your own gossip messages into an efficiently indexed Postgres database and analyse your own data.
-No trust required.
+    details: Import your own gossip messages in bulk into a high-performance Postgres database.
+Analyze on your own terms—no trust, no limits.
     link: ./guide/bulk_import/index.html
     icon: 🏺
   - title: Real time and historic analysis
-    details: Collect gossip messages in real time.
-Analyze historic and the latest gossip messages - always ahead!
+    details: Stream gossip data live or dive into historical archives.
+Stay ahead with up-to-date and past network analysis at your fingertips.
     link: ./guide/real_time/index.html
     icon: 👑
 ---